Can I Make A Diesel Claim?

 Which manufacturers can I make a diesel emissions claim against?

-At the moment you can only claim against Mercedes, BMW and Vauxhall.
+At the moment you can only claim against BMW.
 However, many vehicles were also affected by the initial scandal including Volkswagen, Ford, Fiat, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
 Some of these claims may open up in the near future.

 What do I need to claim?

 As well as basic contact details, you need the car registration number and to confirm the dates you owned it.
 Make sure you correctly include a mobile number and your signature, as you can't join the legal proceedings without them.

 Can I still claim for VW Dieselgate?

 Unfortunately, the Volkswagen Dieselgate claim is closed for any new claimants.
 Something called a statute of limitations limits the time frame in which people can claim.
 In this case, it was the end of 2021, six years after the VW defeat device software became publicly known in England and Wales.
 This means you can no longer make a VW emission claim for compensation.